Damages in Gas and Electricity Arbitrations

 First, consider the counterfactual.
 Since the value of gas and electricity can vary substantially over time, it is necessary to understand the time profile of when the electricity or gas under the contract would have been delivered.
 It is then necessary to establish the price that would have been paid to receive those deliveries, the payments for the deliveries and when the payments would have been made.
 This information can normally be derived and, if necessary, projected into the future using the contractual terms.

 Estimating the market price for replacement gas or electricity is more complex.
 A comparator analysis draws on the market prices of similar traded products, if available.
 If not available, the way in which the market works may be sufficiently well understood that the market can be simulated to estimate market prices, and hence estimate damage.
-We focus on the comparator approach below and later return briefly to the modelling approach.
+We focus on the comparator approach first and later return briefly to the modelling approach.

 The more common approach used when estimating damage in the electricity and gas sectors is some form of comparator approach.